gpericol/scram/README.md

 ## Diffie Hellman

-We have decided to implement Diffie Hellman key exchange algorithm avoiding the user to use other libraries for the shared secret.
-Our DH library makes use of only the safe prime ( https://en.wikipedia.org/wiki/Safe_prime )
+We have decided to implement Diffie Hellman key exchange algorithm in SCRAM with the aim to avoiding the user to use other libraries for the shared secret.
+Our DH library makes use of the safe prime

 ```
 FFFFFFFF FFFFFFFF C90FDAA2 2168C234 C4C6628B 80DC1CD1